MuTsunTsai/shrewd/README.md

 ## Introduction

 Reactive-programming frameworks has become popular as they allow programmers to focus on how data affect each other, not worrying about how to handle the propagation of state changes.
-In recent years, major front-end frameworks such as [Vue.js](https://vuejs.org), [React.js](https://reactjs.org/), [Angular](https://angular.io/), etc. all embrace this concept and have their built-in reactive state-container, while other state-containers such as [Redux](https://redux.js.org/), [Vuex](https://vuex.vuejs.org/), [NgRx](https://ngrx.io/), [MobX](https://mobx.js.org), etc. provides independent support for reactive states.
+In recent years, major front-end frameworks such as [Vue.js](https://vuejs.org), [React.js](https://reactjs.org/), [Angular](https://angular.io/), [Blazor](https://blazor.net/) etc. all embrace this concept and have their built-in reactive state-containers, while other state-containers such as [Redux](https://redux.js.org/), [Vuex](https://vuex.vuejs.org/), [NgRx](https://ngrx.io/), [MobX](https://mobx.js.org), etc. provides independent support for reactive states.

 Shrewd is also a reactive framework that can be used for building apps or state-containers for other frameworks.
 It is designed particularly with the following focuses:

-- Built for complex system\
+- Built for complex systems\
-	Shrewd is meant for data systems that are highly complicated and may have numerous variables depending on each other in dynamic ways.
+	Shrewd is meant for data systems that are highly complicated and may have numerous variables depending on each other.
 It allows programmers to organize those variables in objects, and assign their dependencies in intuitive ways.

-- TypeScript oriented\
-	Shrewd is both developed with TypeScript and for TypeScript.

-- Front-end oriented\
-	Like most front-end packages, Shrewd has zero dependencies and can be used directly on webpages as a global variable without importing modules.

 - Simple and intuitive\
 	Shrewd has very few APIs and can be picked up in minutes.
 Like frameworks such as Vue.js, Shrewd also allows you to write dependencies in natural-looking scripts, without a bunch of pipings.
 Shrewd will monitor the scripts and gather the dependencies for you.

 - Efficiency\
 	Shrewd performs only the necessary calculations and rendering.
 Propagation of changes stops at any variable that remains unchanged, and resulting values are cached until its references have changed.
 Shrewd also make sure that it performs the propagation in the correct order so that nothing will be updated twice in the same committing stage.

+- Built for dynamic systems\
+	Shrewd is perfect for systems in which dependencies could change based on other variables.
+No matter how the dependency digraph has changed, as long as it remains acyclic, Shrewd will propagate the changes in the correct order, and make sure that dependent variables are notified only when their current dependencies have changed.

+- TypeScript oriented\
+	Shrewd is both developed with TypeScript and for TypeScript.

+- Front-end oriented\
+	Like most front-end packages, Shrewd has zero package-dependencies and can be used directly on webpages as a global variable without importing modules.

 - Prevents cyclic dependencies\
 	Highly complicated system means the chances of accidentally creating cyclic dependencies are high.
 The design of Shrewd APIs makes it less likely to create cyclic dependency among data, and when there is one, Shrewd detects and provides readable debug messages that help programmers to fix the problem.